Skip to content

 import { defineIssueItem, defineIssueGroup, IssueCode } from 'validup';

-const item = defineIssueItem({
+const fallback = defineIssueItem({

 path: ['email'],